boehs/site/README.md

 ## Contributing

-Feel free to do whatever the fuck you want, provided you abide by the included LICENSE.md file.
+Feel free to do whatever the heck you want, provided you abide by the included LICENSE.md file.
 This includes adding pages, squashing bugs, and tiny improvements.
 Anything really.